 Jennifer S. Borrero, JD

-Vice President for Student and Enrollment Services
+Vice President for Student Affairs and Alumni Engagement

 Director of Student Life

 The CSI Student Government would like to take this opportunity to welcome you to CSI.
 The College offers many exciting opportunities to participate in extracurricular activities, both remotely and on-campus.
 Although we realize that our academic pursuits are of the utmost importance, we should not forget the benefits of many “out of the classroom” experiences that CSI offers.
 They can provide you with many skills that will be very helpful to you in your future endeavors besides offering you the opportunity to take a break from the rigors of class and study!